biolink/kgx/docs/transformers.rst

 Transformers
 ============

-Transformers are classes in KGX that allow for you to
+Transformers are classes in KGX that allow you to read and write data of a particular form.

 Transformer
 -----------